-Students Eligible for Special Education Services under the IDEA

-The district's programs and services available to meet the needs of students with disabilities will be in accordance with applicable federal and state laws governing special education services, including the State and Local Plans for the implementation of Part B of the IDEA.
+Students Eligible for Special Education Services under the IDEA including the State and Local Plans for the implementation of Part B of the IDEA.
 However, if the State of Missouri does not receive or accept federal IDEA Part B funds, nothing in this policy shall be read to require anything, procedurally or substantively, that is not required by the governing law.
 Learning Resource rooms are also part of the Special Education Program.
 Speech and language therapy is also available.
 If you are interested in obtaining more information about these programs, please call the Coordinator of Special Services at 649-5714.